NastMz/UniRutas/README.md

 ##### Example Usages

+> [!TIP]
-> **Note:** To see a more deep example of usage, you can explore all the modules of UniRutas
+> To see a more deep example of usage, you can explore all the modules of UniRutas

 - **`@Table`, `@Column` and `@PrimaryKey`**